 Today ends the women’s month.
 It’s been a packed month with so many conversations and campaigns around the theme “Break the Bias”.
-It won’t be a surprise to move on so quickly because why not women have been given too much attention throughout the month but well it’s not enough.
+It won’t be a surprise to move on so quickly because why not, women have been given too much attention throughout the month right?
+Well, it can never be too much!

-Before we do so, let me steal a little bit of your time to celebrate some few women who have played a huge role in my career journey.
-It’s not to say men haven’t played a role in my career but since we are still in the women’s month, I would want to share about the women.
+Before we do so, let me steal a little bit of your time to celebrate a few women who have played a huge role in my career journey.
+It’s not to say men haven’t played a role in my career development but since we are still in the women’s month, I would want to share about women.

-The truth is many of them are not even aware they have and still play a huge role in my decision to stay on this entrepreneurial path; that is launch a career in PR and much more in fashion, beauty and lifestyle.
+The truth is, many of them are not even aware they have and still play a huge role in my decision to stay on this entrepreneurial path; that is to launch a career in PR and much more in fashion, beauty and lifestyle.

 First and foremost is my Mum.
-I would start with her because I remember telling her sometime in 2013 when I decided I wanted to resign from my job as a cashier at Tigo (now Airtel Tigo) to look for a job in PR.
+I would start with her because I remember telling her sometime in 2013 when I made a decision to resign from my job as a cashier at Tigo (now Airtel Tigo) to look for a job in PR.
 Strangely, she didn’t stop me.
 While I stayed home for almost a year, I convinced her I was looking for job and she supported my idea.
-She didn’t give me any pressure until I finally got the job.
-In the same way, when I decided again to resign from a reputable job after working for less than 2 years to work with an emerging fashion brand in-house, I was sure that didn’t sit well with her but she still supported me to pursue my dreams.
+She did not pressurise me until I finally got the job.
+Similarly, when I decided again to resign from a reputable job after working for less than 2 years to work with an emerging fashion brand in-house, I was sure that didn’t sit well with her but she still supported me to pursue my dreams.
 All her life, she’s worked for herself.
-I guess that’s where my spirit of entrepreneurship started from.
-For believing in me, for trusting that I can make it, for not knowing what PR was and still supports me to go for it is what has brought me this far.
+I guess that’s where my spirit of entrepreneurship started.
+For believing in me, for trusting that I can make it, for not knowing what PR was and still support me to go for it is what has brought me this far.

 Below are some of the women and names behind websites/pages/communities/businesses that have hugely played a role in my career.
 I have followed since I made a decision to pursue a career in PR and more especially fashion PR:

-Esther Cobbah – If you’ve been following PR in Ghana, you would know that Auntie Esther is one of the female pioneers of modern day PR and her company Stratcomm Africa is one of the oldest indigenous PR companies in the country.
-From afar, I would take any opportunity to listen to her on TV or Radio when I chance on a flyer which has her photo.
-And anytime, I would say to myself, if she’s been able to run a PR company for more than 2 decades and running, then I can too.
+Esther Cobbah – If you’ve been following PR in Ghana, you would know that Auntie Esther is one of the female pioneers of modern-day PR and her company Stratcomm Africa is one of the oldest indigenous PR companies in the country.
+From afar, I would take any opportunity to listen to her on TV or Radio when I chance on a flyer that has her photo.
+And anytime, I would say to myself, if she’s been able to run a PR company for more than 2 decades, then I can too.

 Cynthia Ofori-Dwumfuo – Cynthia was our head of PR and my immediate boss when I worked at Global Media Alliance from 2014 to 2016 as an account manager.
 I admired her intelligence and yes I wanted to be a smart boss one day just like her.
 She currently heads Marketing and Corporate Affairs at Hollard Ghana and as usual she’s a badass boss lady.